martamaccagno/my_website/content/blogs/blog1.md

 prop_yes_gss
 ```

+The proportion of Yes, meaning the people who were using either Instagram or Snapchat, among those who answered the question is 37.5%.

+I think today, in 2020, the proportion would be surely higher.
+While Snapchat is no longer very popular especially in Europe, almost everyone has Instagram.

 3. Using the CI formula for proportions, we construct 95% CIs for men and women who used either Snapchat or Instagram